AndrewP-Roc/ArubaOSCX-Campus/README.md

 Play List
 - main - Test connectivity and modules intergration
-- full-validate - Take a copy of the config and MD5 has to confim no changes
 - ntp-heal - check the state of ntp and fix if not enabled
 - pim-heal - Check pim is enabled and working, fix if not
 - checkpoint - Enable checkpoint, make a change, and confirm access.
 If access, confirm checkpoint.